-Jennifer Hodge, Director of Finance
+Jennifer Hodge, Deputy Executive Director

 The Finance Department of the Fayette County Housing Authority (FCHA) is an Administrative Service Department whose interaction with tenants is limited to payment histories and collections.
 The majority of tenant inquiries are referred to community managers.
 Other services in the department are organized to service other FCHA departments.
 These services are: